linode/docs/docs/guides/platform/disk-images/copying-a-disk-image-over-ssh/index.md

 ## Download a Disk over SSH

-This guide was written to support Downloading a disk over SSH from a  **Linode**, which will be used to Create and Send an image to a separate receiving system that you personally own.
-This means that the guide will have you switching between the execution of commands on both the **Origin Linode** as the origin of your disk image, and the **Receiving System** which will receive a copy of this image.
-You will see the terms Origin Linode and Receiving System used to describe these two separate environments.
+This guide shows you how to download a Linode's disk image over SSH to a separate receiving system, like a personal computer, by executing commands on both the **Origin Linode** as the origin of your disk image, and the **Receiving System** which will receive a copy of this image.
+The terms "origin Linode" and "receiving system" are used throughout this guide to describe these two separate environments.

-While this guide has been written to accommodate computers running Linux as their operating system, if the receiving system is Microsoft Windows, there are multiple SSH solutions available such as [Cygwin and PuTTY](/docs/networking/ssh/using-ssh-on-windows) which can alternatively be used to complete this process.
+While this guide has been written to accommodate computers running Linux as their operating system, if the receiving system is instead running Microsoft Windows, there are multiple SSH solutions available such as [Cygwin and PuTTY](/docs/networking/ssh/using-ssh-on-windows) which can alternatively be used to complete this process.

 ### Boot Linode into Rescue Mode

-1. Reboot Your Origin Linode into [Rescue Mode](/docs/troubleshooting/rescue-and-rebuild/#booting-into-rescue-mode) and connect to it using [Lish](/docs/platform/manager/remote-access/#console-access).
+1. Reboot Your origin Linode into [Rescue Mode](/docs/troubleshooting/rescue-and-rebuild/#booting-into-rescue-mode) and connect to it using [Lish](/docs/platform/manager/remote-access/#console-access).

 1. Set a root password for the rescue system and start the SSH server: